Improving community security

 International aid should help build sustainable peace – but too often it does not

-The rise of new actors like China, India and Russia is having a major impact on the dynamics of conflict around the world
+The rise of new actors like China, India and Brazil is having a major impact on the dynamics of conflict around the world

 Aid inevitably creates ‘winners’ and ‘losers’, so sensitive approaches are needed to ensure it supports, not undermines, peace